microsoft/OmniParser/README.md

 - Modal's free tier supports a maximum of 8 concurrent web endpoints.
 For increased capacity, consider upgrading your Modal plan.
 - Optimize performance by scaling horizontally—deploy additional instances rather than increasing concurrent requests to a single instance.
 - GPU memory usage will scale with the number of instances and the size of the processed images.
+- For optimal results, use a pool of clients that intelligently balances load across instances to minimize pending requests on each instance, rather than a simple round robin approach.

 ## Known Limitations